Marloxo/Tower-Defense-Game/Documentation/Guide.md

      - and if they are we will damage them which basically now just means destroy them,
      - that is basically all the logic that we are going to need now.
   - Else call `Damage()` method which will `destroy` the **enemy**.

+## 11. Stage eleven:
+Show Me the Money :P
+add money to our game and tidy up the Shop and Build Manager.

+- Start by Adding new Script "turretBluePrint"
+- We add `[System.Serializable]` to class header to tell Unity to show class properties in Inspector window
+- Then add `prefab` , `cost`.

+- We go back to `Shop` Script and instead of our calling everything on the building manager here we can simply change `PurcherStandardTurret` to `SelectStandardTurret()`

+- We go back to `BuildManager` Script and change `turretToBuild` type to `turretBluePrint`
+- Then delete `GetTurretToBuild()` method and add `CanBuild` property.

+- We go back to `Node` Script and change `OnMouseEnter()` instead of letting the node script build the turret we change it to let the `buildManager` script do that thing. with adding new Method `BuildTurretOn()`.
+- In addition, we change the check for building turret to new `CanBuild`
+- And add `GetBuildPosition()` to pass the BuildPosition to the `BuildManager`.

+Now it's Time to start building CURRENCY system (PS: Show me the money!!)
+- We start By adding new script in `GameManager` called `PlayerStats`
+- Then create static money property and start money
+- We go back to `BuildManager` Script and on `BuildTurretOn()` Method check if player got enough money to build the selected turret if so subtract the *Turret* cost from player money.